lightscalar/pyro/README.md

 user = User.new(user_data)
 ```

-Note that the attributes in that dictionary have been assigned as properties
+Attributes in that dictionary have now been assigned as properties on the
-on the `user` instance.
+`user` instance.
 That is,

 ```python
 user.first_name # Matthew